-Senator Gillibrand announces in May that she is going to sponsor the Military Justice Improvement Act, which is a law that would restrict the Commanders from handling violent crimes of over a year or more sentence.
+Senator Gillibrand announced in May that she was going to sponsor the Military Justice Improvement Act, which is a law that would restrict the Commanders from handling felony crimes of over a year or more sentence.
 She introduced it to the Senate Armed Services Committee and Senator Carl Levin shut the whole thing down.
 It was at this time that Senator Claire McCaskill, Senator Kelly Ayotte, Senator Jon Tester, Senator Jim Inhofe, and Senator Levin started to fight for the Department of Defense and keep everything status quo.

 Right now we are trying to get support from the other Senators to force the MJIA bill back on the table.
 We have both Democrats and Republicans on board and recently Conservatives like Senator Rand Paul, Senator Chuck Grassley, and Senator Ted Cruz have signed on because they understand the constitutional aspect of this dilemma.
 We should not be reporting felony crimes to our boss.
 We should be reporting violent crimes to a legal authority of some sort.
 One person, ie the Commander, should not have sole discretion over whether or not we proceed with justice.